maryamamini71/Caltech101-HOG-SVM/Caltech101_HOG_SVM_README.md

 # SVM Classification

-Support Vector Machine was used as the classifier.
+Support Vector Machine was used as the final classifier.

-The following parameters were optimized:
+GridSearchCV was applied to find the optimal SVM parameters.

+Search space:

     C:
     [0.01, 0.1, 1]